alleyinteractive/mantle-docs/docs/testing/testing.md

 ### Running Tests in a Standalone Project

-A standalone project that isn't located within a existing WordPress project can be used to run tests against.
+A standalone project that isn't located within an existing WordPress project can be used to run tests against.
 Mantle will automatically install WordPress for you without needing to run any manual bash script in your continuous integration process. **This means that you only have to run `composer test` instead of having